“Good Nutrition” Section Overview

-Welcome to the nutrition section of the MiddleAge.org Website!
+Welcome to the Good Nutrition section of the 13 Steps to a Great MiddleAge course!

 The first part of good nutrition is something you already know about.
 Yep.
 It’s getting rid of the junk food.
 Of all of the things that you could do to give you a boost in your health and energy, this is the simplest and yet for some people, it may be the hardest.

-If you want to read more about how food companies make their foods “addictive”, check out jamesclear.com/junk-food-science
+If you want to read more about how food companies make their foods “addictive”, click here.

 In one way, I don’t blame them.
-They are in business to make money, and will often do everything the legally can in order to do that.
-The kicker though is that if and when we, the public, start demanding better food, and more importantly, quit eating junk food, then these companies will be selling it.
+They are in business to make money, and will often do everything they legally can in order to do that.
+The kicker though is that if and when we, the public, quit eating junk food, and more importantly, start demanding better food, then these companies will be selling it.

-Because I scan more than 200 news items every day to see the latest information to send to you, I continue to see items about different companies putting out healthier food.
+Because I constantly read up on the latest news for happiness and health, I continue to see items about different companies putting out healthier food.
 But in most cases, that’s not because they’ve decided to be “good guys”.
 They’ve just realized that people want healthier items these days, and so they are providing them.

 But don’t just leave it up to food companies and restaurants to lead the way to your health.
 Make the decision now to have good nutrition in your life.